cvent/deprecated-json-schema-2-poco/readme.md

 namespace generated
 {
     using System;
+    using com.cvent.country.entities;
     using generated;
-    using com.cvent.board.core;
     using System.Collections.Generic;

-    // A result set and description of measures and values public class DataSet
+    using Cvent.SchemaToPoco.Core.ValidationAttributes;
+    using System.ComponentModel.DataAnnotations;

+    // A nation with its own government, occupying a particular territory public class Country
     {

-        // A result list for data sets public List<DataResult> _results;

-        // An array of data dimensions included in a result set public HashSet<DataDimension> _dimensions;

-        // Information about a measure returned by a data-source public DataMeasure _measure;

-        // A result list for data sets public virtual List<DataResult> Results
+        // Used as the symbol or emblem of a country private Flag _flag;

+        // A large town
+        private HashSet<City> _cities;

+        // The number of people inhabiting this country private int _population;

+        // Used as the symbol or emblem of a country public virtual Flag Flag
         {
             get
             {
-                return _results;
+                return _flag;
             }
             set
             {
-                _results = value;
+                _flag = value;
             }
         }

-        // An array of data dimensions included in a result set public virtual HashSet<DataDimension> Dimensions
+        // A large town
+        public virtual HashSet<City> Cities
         {
             get
             {
-                return _dimensions;
+                return _cities;
             }
             set
             {
-                _dimensions = value;
+                _cities = value;
             }
         }

-        // Information about a measure returned by a data-source public virtual DataMeasure Measure
+        // The number of people inhabiting this country [Required()]
+        [MinValue(1000)]
+        public virtual int Population
         {
             get
             {
-                return _measure;
+                return _population;
             }
             set
             {
-                _measure = value;
+                _population = value;
             }
         }
     }